Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/interim/ExperimentalOishi.md

-# Evaporative Cooling T2 Methodology and Testing
+# Evaporative Cooling T2 Experimental Testing
 **Summary:** My role focuses on designing, building, and testing an evaporative cooling system for Majicom's solar-powered water purification kiosk.
 The aim is to keep purified water cool post-filtration, particularly in hot off grid environments like Tanzania, where both energy and material resources are limited.
 ## **End goal:**
 - Identify the **most effective, low-cost, material-airflow combination** for evaporative cooling with **minimal water and power use**.